The Inspire Fitness FT2 Functional Trainer looks like it could be the home gym of our dreams.

 I mentioned the weight multiplier earlier – well, this gives you the ability to double the load on the Smith bar.

 This might relieve any worries you might have about out growing this trainer.

 Check out this video to see the Smith bar in action.
 It’s pretty cool.

-It’s also backed with a light commercial use warranty: lifetime frame, 10-year parts, 10-year moving parts.
+It’s also backed with a light commercial use warranty: 10 year frame/parts.